What should I know about purchasing safety boots that can stand up to electrical hazards?

 Shop for boots in the afternoon or early evening.
 Feet tend to swell throughout the day, especially for those who work while standing.
 By trying on footwear when your feet are at their largest, your work boots will feel comfortable, even on the longest days.

-Come prepared.
-Bring a typical pair of well-padded socks that you might wear to better understand how your boots might fit.
+Bring a typical pair of well-padded socks that you might wear in order to better understand how your boots might fit.